christianjensenv/christianjensenv.github.io/projects/Videographer-Photographer.md

   - Action Shots
   - Live Streaming
   - Video and Photo
-summary: Eight years of videography and photography experience
+summary: Eight years of videography and photography experience.
+Filmed at many live events and took B-roll for the news.
+A skill that I will never forget.
 ---

 <img class="ui large right floated rounded image" src="/images/kauaiMarathonNew.jpg">